 Andover has a great many ‘keyboard warriors’.
-We have experienced most them – in fact, we can probably name each and every one of them.
+We have experienced most them – in fact, because we investigate social profiles, we can probably name each and every one of them.
 These are people who consider their keyboard both a weapon and a shield.

 Whereas we very much accept challenging comment, we will not tolerate abuse towards us as an organisation nor will we accept abuse and threat against individuals involved in our operation.
 We monitor all our various ports of contact and take detailed notes and screenshots where appropriate.